rails-lambda/crypteia/README.md

 ## Usage

 First, you will need your secret environment variables setup in [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 These can be whatever [hierarchy](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-hierarchies.html) you choose.
 Parameters can be any string type.
 However, we recommend using `SecureString` to ensure your secrets are encrypted within AWS.
-For example, let's assume the following paramter paths and values exists.
+For example, let's assume the following paramter paths and values exist:

 - `/myapp/SECRET` -> `1A2B3C4D5E6F`
 - `/myapp/access-key` -> `G7H8I9J0K1L2`